pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 Exactly the same"
 --Ball Park Music, *Writing Hand*

+"If you don't make your own choices in life, the world will make them for you."
+--Pepper, *Bare*, 2015

 "Although golf was originally restricted to wealthy, overweight Protestants, today it's open to anybody who owns hideous clothing."
 --David Barry